lmnnarciso/solar-rocket/README.md

 ## Tasks

 1. On the "Missions" page you can currently you can sort the data by "Title" or "Date".
 The "sort direction" button does not work.
-Make it work so that when clicking the sort button, the order of the sorting is reversed.
+Make it work so that when clicking the sort button, the order of the sorting is reversed. - DONE
-1. Add the ability to sort missions by "operator".
+1. Add the ability to sort missions by "operator". - DONE
 1. The weather page currently has no content.
 We need to show a five-day live weather forecast on this page.
 You can use https://www.weatherapi.com/ or any other free weather API service to pull the forecast data.
-Make it look pretty.
+Make it look pretty. - DONE
 1. Someone started creating a dialog to create new missions, but they never finished it (and it doesn't even have the right fields).
-Update the dialog to create new missions with the necessary data and use the API to save the data so it shows up on the missions page.
+Update the dialog to create new missions with the necessary data and use the API to save the data so it shows up on the missions page. - DONE

 ## Extra Credit (if you really want to impress us 😊)
-1. Add the ability for users to modify and delete missions.
+1. Add the ability for users to modify and delete missions. - DONE
 1. Add any other improvements that you think the mission page can use.

 &nbsp;